coi-gov-pl/pomocua-ogloszenia/README.md

 - Swagger documentation running on [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)
 - pgAdmin running on [http://localhost:8081](http://localhost:8081) (user: `admin@admin.pl`, pass: `admin`)
 - PostgreSQL 14.2-alpine running on `http://localhost:5432` (or `http://ads-postgres:5432` internally on docker network)

+**NOTE:** if you face some problems during server startup (and the server is not up in result), it may be related to some changes in SQL DDL scripts.
+To fix this, run `./cleanup_docker.sh` script, and then `./start_server.sh` again.
+This will remove Docker database containers (so all data in DB will be erased).

+### Running database only:

 Execute `./start_db.sh` to run only database with pgAdmin (without the server and Swagger).